10 Ways to Save Money on a Lab-Grown Diamond Engagement Ring

 How much will you save?
 As an example, an F color VS2 clarity ideal cut diamond costs between $1,300 and $1.500.

-The same as above except lower color grade, that is, an H color VS2 clarity ideal cut diamond is available at less than $1,000 (see our Clean Origin review).
+The same as above except for a lower color grade, that is, an H color VS2 clarity ideal cut diamond is available at less than $1,000 (see our Clean Origin review).

 That’s a 30-50% saving by going down just two color grades, which in most cases will be unnoticeable!